 Walk The Talk:

 One easy way to save the money you spend on car and fuel expenses or cab rides is to walk every chance you get.
-Opt to walk to the nearby supermarket or when you’re meeting a friend at a coffee shop.
+If you’re heading out for buying essentials during this time, opt to walk to the nearby supermarket.
 And for distances that can be easily covered by walking, instead of shelling out a hundred bucks for distances less than 5 km, stick to travelling by foot.

 Walking several kilometers in the summer can be pretty unbearable though.
 However, one easy way around this predicament is to take public transport for one half of the journey and walk the remaining half.
 If you make a regular habit out of this, not only will you save money on cab fare but you could even shed some weight over time.